jinntrance/pool/README.md

 golang-pool
 ====

-A pool Implementation for golang

 ## pool.go

-pool.go is a client for
+pool.go is a pool implementation for golang.

-Features include:
+Its features include:

 * Network failure tolerance
 * On-demand connection establishment